-When working from home and not working with a client I have the luxury to create time blocks which are up to 4 hours long.
+When working from home I have the luxury to create time blocks which are up to 4 hours long.
 These are my favorite ones and I love nothing more than to have a free morning and batch write my content for the next month!
+Click To Tweet

 However, this is not always possible as well as not easy for everyone to implement I totally get it.